Orion-Grieco/object-processing-starter-1/writing/reflection.md

 #### Provide the command the output for the second run of the `objectprocessor`

-TODO: Provide your own example of a command and the output that it produces
+PLACEHOLDER: Provide your own example of a command and the output that it produces

 - `command`